How to stop being stressed and anxious in only 10 minutes a day using Mindfulness

 Since mindfulness is one of the core topics of my blog, it only seems logical to write an introduction about it - for all those, who don‘t know what it is exactly or have only heard briefly about it.
 Please bear in mind, that I‘m not a medical adviser nor a guru.

-However, I’m not only a writer and marketing professional, I’m originally also an enthusiastic researcher by profession (not a lot of people know that about me).
-The following text reflects therefore not only my opinion about and my own experience with mindfulness but is also backed by scientific evidence.
+However, I'm not only a writer and marketing professional, but also a book lover, interested in all kind of different philosophies on how to lead a good and happy life.
+Since I'm originally an enthusiastic researcher by profession (not a lot of people know that about me), the following text reflects not only my opinion about and my own experience with mindfulness but is also backed by scientific evidence.

 If you google mindfulness, a lot of definitions will pop up.
-My own short definition of it is ‘the practice of training one‘s mind to pay attention to the present moment gently’.
-Although mindfulness can be traced back thousands of years to mostly Eastern religious and spiritual institutions and is one of the core principles of Buddhism and Hinduism, it gained more popularity in 1979 through Dr. Jon Kabat-Zinn.
+My own short definition of it is 'the practice of training one‘s mind to pay attention to the present moment gently'.
+Although mindfulness can be traced back thousands of years to mostly Eastern religious and spiritual institutions and is one of the core principles of Buddhism, Hinduism and even Stoicism (who would have thought?), it gained more popularity in 1979 through Dr. Jon Kabat-Zinn.

 He researched the effects of mindfulness meditation on chronically ill patients and its effects on the human brain at the University of Massachusetts (UMASS).
 After observing significantly positive results, he developed an 8-week program called Mindfulness-Based Stress Reduction (MBSR), which is being taught at UMASS until today.